Jefferson College (Missouri): Student organizations

-Student Senate

-The Jefferson College Student Senate is a group of 16 students who are elected to represent the students of Jefferson College.
-Each senator serves a minimum of 2 hours each week in the Senate office in the Student Center.

-Phi Theta Kappa

-The Xi Zeta Chapter of Jefferson College is the established chapter for Jefferson College graduates.

-Student chapter of NAfME

-Jefferson College NAfME

-This is the official college chapter or NAFME at Jefferson College for any music student planning to enter the field of music education.

-Active Minds at Jefferson College

-Active Minds is an organization working to utilize the student voice to change the conversation about mental health on college campuses.

-Jefferson College Psychology Club

-A club for students who have an interest in the field of psychology.

-Legion of Gamers

-A club dedicated to Jefferson College students who are gamers.

 Library

 The Jefferson College Library has a book collection of over 70,000 volumes.
 The library's collection includes print periodicals, best sellers, graphic novels, DVDs, music CDs, eBooks and audiobooks.
 The library is also home to the Jefferson County History Center, which serves as an archive for Jefferson County.
 The history center is used for genealogical research by residents of Jefferson County, Missouri.
 Jefferson College Library serves as a selective federal depository for Missouri's Third Congressional District through its participation in the Federal Depository Library Program.
 Many government publications are available in the library in either a paper or an electronic format.